engineyard/ey-cloud-recipes/cookbooks/sidekiq/readme.md

 ## Multi Instance Deploys

-By default engineyard will install Redis to your DB instance and if you wish to keep it there rather than create a utility instance you will need to tell Sidekiq where to find Redis.
+By default engineyard will install Redis to your DB instance and if you wish to keep it there rather than the preferred method of creating a utility instance you will need to tell Sidekiq where to find Redis.
 You can do this by adding a Sidekiq intializer in `config/initializers/sidekiq.rb` with the following information:

 ```
 Sidekiq.configure_server do |config|